johnwhitington/cpdf-source/cpdf.1.md

 **cpdf -extract-images in.pdf** \[\<range>] \[-im <path>] \[-p2p <path>] \[-dedup |
 -dedup-perpage] \[-raw] \[-inline] \[-merge-masks] **-o \<path>**

-Extract images to a given path e.g "output/%%%".
+Extract images to a given path e.g "output/%%%", which would create output/001.jpg, output/002.png and so on.
 JPEG, JPEG2000 and lossless JBIG2 images are extracted directly.
 Lossy JBIG2 images are extracted in sections.
 Other images are written as PNGs, processed with ImageMagick.

 **-im**